py2ai/py2ai.github.io/_posts/2020-04-18-How-to-clean-windows-desktop-automatically.md

 ---
+categories:
+- GUI tutorial series
+description: This code will arrange files in folders according to their extension to keep windows desktop nice and tidy
+featured-img: desktop
+keywords:
+- icons
+- development
+- code
+- programming
+- arrange
+- automatically
+- desktop
+- tutorial
 layout: post
+mathjax: true
 title: How to automatically arrange the desktop icons
-categories: [GUI tutorial series]
-mathjax: true
-featured-img: desktop
-description: This code will arrange files in folders according to their extension to keep windows desktop nice and tidy
 ---

 <br>
 <div align="center">